gkoulouras/Nullomers-Assessor/README.md

 <b>Results:</b>

 Preliminary analysis has been conducted in multiple genomes and proteomes of various organisms.
-The results of this study are provided via <b>[Nullomers Database](https://www.nullomers.org)</b> a continuously enriched web-accessed database.
+The results of this study are freely provided through <b>[Nullomers Database](https://www.nullomers.org)</b>, a continuously enriched web-accessed resource of significant Minimal Absent Words.

 <b>Publication:</b>